 - You’ll need a template of a heart shape.
 I printed mine on regular paper and then cut my heart pattern out of some cardstock.

 - Basic, neutral fabric to make the hearts.
 It’s okay if your fabric has a little pattern, as long as it isn’t too overpowering.
 You can use bits of drop cloth, linen, or cotton, any fabric will do actually.
+This is a perfect project to use up any old or even stained fabric scraps you have.

 - Something to fill the hearts.
-This can be fiberfill, lavender, potpourri or even old pillow stuffing.
+This can be fiberfill, lavender, potpourri, or even old pillow stuffing.

 - Sewing supplies like a sewing machine, needles, thread, and scissors.